gdonval/Angelica/README.md

         # fusermount -u *your_vm_project_directory*

 - Make sure to add you host fingerprint into your virtual machine deployer `known_hosts` file.
+(Tips: use `mount -a` if you chose the `/etc/fstab` solution).

 - Check that the shared directory on the virtual machine is empty.